ignacio-rocco/cnngeometric_pytorch/README.md

 #### Using Pascal-synth dataset  + ResNet-101
   - [[Affine]](http://www.di.ens.fr/willow/research/cnngeometric/trained_models/pytorch/best_pascal_checkpoint_adam_affine_grid_loss_resnet_random.pth.tar), [[TPS]](http://www.di.ens.fr/willow/research/cnngeometric/trained_models/pytorch/best_pascal_checkpoint_adam_tps_grid_loss_resnet_random.pth.tar)
   - Results on PF: `PCK affine: 0.559`, `PCK tps: 0.582`, `PCK affine+tps: 0.676`

+#### Using a custom dataset
+  - It is possible to use a custom dataset, in order to do so is necessary to create a custom Dataset object and modify the serving function (ex.
+SynthPairTnf/CoupledPairTnf)
+  - In the case of the CoupledPairTnf class, the dataset was in the format ['image_a', 'image_b', 'vertices_a', *theta_components] where theta is the affine matrix